ccb-hms/HuBMAPy/README.md

 # HuBMAPy

-A package to perform queries against the HuBMAP Human Reference Atlas Ontology.
+A package to query the HuBMAP Human Reference Atlas Ontology.
+The package can be used programmatically or through a command-line interface.

-## Usage
+## Installation

-Install package using **pip**:
+Install package using **pip** on the cloned repository folder:

 ```
 pip3 install .
 ```

+## Command Line Interface

+`hubmapy -q QUERY [-o OUTPUT] [-n NAME] [-r]`

+To display a help message with descriptions of tool arguments do:

+`hubmapy -h` or `hubmapy --help`

+### Required arguments
+`-q QUERY` Input query file containing a single SPARQL query.

+### Optional arguments

+`-o OUTPUT` Path to output folder for the query results files.

+`-n NAME`   Name of the query, to be included in the generated query results file.

+`-r SAVE_REASONED_ONTOLOGY`   Save the ontology with its inferred axioms after reasoning.

+## Programmatic Usage

 Import the HuBMAPy library: